Genetic Counseling For People Who Do Not Have Breast Cancer

 Even if you don’t have a mutation, you’re still at risk for breast cancer.
 Remember, most women who get breast cancer don’t have a high-risk gene mutation or a family history of breast cancer .

 Variant of uncertain significance result (an inconclusive result)

-Getting a result of a variant of uncertain significance (VUS) can be confusing and frustrating.
+Getting a result of a variant of uncertain or unknown significance (VUS) can be confusing and frustrating.